Brandsma/LAMAS/README.md

 How to change the model / experiment with settings:
 --------------------------------------------------
+To use your own config, set the commandline_config_chooser value in the config.py file to False

 Most of the relevant settings can be found in the "config.py" file.
 At the top of this file the reader will find many switches for different modes of running the program:
 - encryption_protocol   (Will agents use encryption when communicating?)